el-profesor926/OcUK-Theme-Clutter-Be-Gone/README.md

 <a href="https://addons.opera.com/en-gb/extensions/details/stylus/">Opera</a>
 •
 <a href="http://sobolev.us/stylish/">Safari</a> <br /> <br />
-If you want to mix the theme with this one just install a Xen theme and tick both themes inside Stylus/Stylish for it to take effect!
+If you want to mix OcUK-Theme-Clutter-Be-Gone with this one just install another theme and tick both themes inside Stylus/Stylish for it to take effect!

 ## Installation
 > 01. Once you have the Stylus browser extention installed instructions above. <br />